Haitian passport: Identification page

-The passport is written in Creole and French.
+The passport is written in Haitian Creole and French.

 History

 Passport issued to Hans Erich Max Emden by the Haitian government, who managed to escape the Holocaust.
 In 1941 he used it to travel to Argentina.

 Between 1937 and 1942, a Haitian passport and Haitian citizenship could be obtained without visiting the country.
 About 100 Eastern European Jews used this method to escape Europe.
 At about this time, United States officials became aware of a 'passports for sale' racket carried out with the complicity of the Haitian government.
 In return for a substantial loan from a Swiss bank, 100 genuine signed passports were made available for sale in Germany, reportedly for $3,000 each.

 In 2011, the launch of biometric or epassports was announced.